hasura/learn-graphql/tutorials/graphql/intro-graphql/tutorial-site/content/graphql-queries.md

 metaDescription: "Try out GraphQL Query using GraphiQL.
 A GraphQL query example with parameters, arguments and variables to fetch data dynamically"
 ---

+## What is a GraphQL Query? {#what-is-a-graphql-query}

-In GraphQL, you fetch data with the help queries.
+In GraphQL, you fetch data with the help of queries.
 A query is a GraphQL Operation that allows you to retrieve specific data from the server.

 Let’s look at the following GraphQL query: